 - be an excellent cell-communicating ingredient

 Retinol has to be converted by your skin into retinoic acid before it can begin to work, so it isn’t as strong as the retinoids used in prescription medications, which contain the already converted retinoic acids.
-But stronger isn’t always better and retinoids can cause side effects
+But stronger isn’t always better, and retinoids can cause side effects such as:

 Prescription retinoids use filler ingredients like stearic acid, isopropyl myristate, polyoxyl 40 stearate, stearyl alcohol, and butylated hydroxytoluene which you probably don’t want to put on your skin.
 And they can’t be used during pregnancy, nor are they suitable for sensitive skin, or those with eczema or rosacea.